wecken/Hide-Header-on-Scroll/README.md

 # Hide-Header-on-Scroll
-This is a JS/jQuery function to hide your website header when scroll-own, and show it when scroll-up.
+This is a JS/jQuery function to hide your website header when scroll-down, and show it when scroll-up.
 You need to load jQuery on your website to user this feature.

 The script adds html class called "hide" to <header> when scroll-down is performed.